slbailey/Retrovue/docs/domain/ScheduleDay.md

 - **created_at** (DateTime(timezone=True), required): Record creation timestamp
 - **updated_at** (DateTime(timezone=True), required): Record last modification timestamp

-BroadcastScheduleDay has a unique constraint on (channel_id, schedule_date) ensuring only one schedule per channel per date.
+ScheduleDay has a unique constraint on (channel_id, schedule_date) ensuring only one schedule per channel per date.

 **Note:** While `plan_id` is optional, the system typically generates schedule days from plans.
 Manual overrides may not reference a plan.